-(i)Theory
+i)Theory

-- Inculcate the basics of properties of matter, sound and its applications. - Basics of laser and optical fiber with appropriate applications. - Disseminate the fundamentals of thermal physics and their applications. - Introduce the concepts of quantum mechanics for diverse applications. - Impart the basic knowledge of crystal and its various crystal structures.
+- Inculcate the basics of properties of matter, sound and its applications. - Understand the basics of laser and optical fiber with appropriate applications. - Disseminate the fundamentals of thermal physics and their applications. - Introduce the concepts of quantum mechanics for diverse applications. - Impart the basic knowledge of crystal and its various crystal structures.